GokmenAkar/Pandemic-Tracker/README.md

 ### __Usage__

 You can simply download the project and run on any device.
-The app will pull latest cases from API and show to the user detailed information in selected country's info box.
-In news tab, user will see the news.
-There will be latest news about Covid-19, you can specialize the news by language simply select the country and the app will bring you the latest news of selected country.
+The app will pull the latest cases from API and show to the user detailed information in the selected country's info box.
+In the news tab, user will see the news.
+There will be the latest news about COVID-19, you can specialize the news by language simply select the country and the app will bring you the latest news of the selected country.

 ### __APIs__

-For news,
+For the news,

 https://newsapi.org/

-For latest detailed information,
+For the latest detailed information,

 https://corona.lmao.ninja/

 ### __Contribution__

-If you want to contribute feel free to send pull request.
+If you want to contribute feel free to send a pull request.